 Comment: Complicated, including templates and theory as well as catalogues.

-Appendix B: Data Model Detailed Description
+Appendix B: ObsCore Data Model Detailed Description

 This section provides a full description of all data model elements including both mandatory and optional elements (specified by the value in the “MAN” column).
 The full utype for all elements of the Observation Core Components data model includes an “obscore:”prefix (defining the namespace for ObsCoreDM) which has been elided here for brevity.